 Immunome Research, Journal of Emerging Infectious Diseases, Journal of Infectious Diseases and Diagnosis, Journal of Vaccines & Vaccination, Viral Immunology, Topics in antiviral medicine, Advances in Antiviral Drug Design, International Antiviral News, Journal of Antivirals and Antiretrovirals

 Hand, foot, and mouth disease is a common viral illness that usually affects infants and children younger than 5 years old.
 However, it can sometimes occur in adults.
 Symptoms of hand, foot, and mouth disease include fever, mouth sores, and a skin rash.

 Related Journals of Hand Foot and Mouth Disease

-Journal of Foot and Ankle Research, Footwear Science, Foot and Ankle Clinics.
+Journal of Infectious Diseases & Therapy, Journal of Vaccines & Vaccination, Journal of Infectious Diseases and Diagnosis, Journal of Foot and Ankle Research, Footwear Science, Foot and Ankle Clinics.

 *Unofficial 2014 Impact Factor was established by dividing the number of articles published in 2012 and 2013 with the number of times they are cited in 2014 based on Google search and the Scholar Citation Index database.
 If ‘X’ is the total number of articles published in 2012 and 2013, and ‘Y’ is the number of times these articles were cited in indexed journals during 2014 than, impact factor = Y/X